 A residential parking permit must be obtained for each vehicle owned by a legal resident of the street or road designated as a Residential Permit Parking District; if the vehicle will be parked at any time on a street (as opposed to in a driveway off-street).
 A permit is only valid for the vehicle to which it is issued and is not transferable between vehicles.
 Permits are issued for a two-year period, on a calendar-year basis.
 After January 1 of the second year of a two-year permit, the applicant only has to pay one-half of the applicable permit fee for the balance of the two-year time period.

-The bi-annual residential parking permit fee is currently $10.00 per household for three (3) vehicles.
-A permit decal shall be issued by the Borough for each registered vehicle which must be affixed to the driver’s (left) side of the rear window of the vehicle.
+The bi-annual residential parking permit fee is currently $10.00 per vehicle.
+A maximum of three permits may be issued per dwelling unit.
+A permit decal shall be issued by the Borough for each registered vehicle which must be affixed to the driver’s (left) side on the exterior of the front windshield, just above the inspection sticker.
 A residential parking permit will not be issued for any motor vehicle for which one or more unpaid citations have been issued by the Borough for parking violations.

 Applicants must show proof of residency when applying for a residential parking permit, and provide a copy of their vehicle registration.
 If the vehicle is not registered to the applicable resident address, the applicant must prove that he/she is a legal resident at the address (residing in conformance with the Zoning Code requirements of the Borough) by showing a copy of his/her lease agreement if a tenant, not an owner.
 If a company vehicle, the applicant shall provide employer certification that the individual has use of the company vehicle to obtain the parking permit for such vehicle.